PirateFX enjoys writing guides to caring for various types of pet fish, from popular species to unique and challenging species.

 Seeing as how algae makes up a large part of their diets in the wild, they should be getting large amounts of algae-based foods in our tanks as well.
 Nori is a good form of algae to feed tangs.

-Price will vary depending on the brand you choose.
+The price will vary depending on the brand you choose.
 Some people may find Julian Sprungs Sea Veggies cost a little too much, even though it is good quality stuff.
 They come in flake form, too, making feedings very convenient.

 Thankfully, there are many other brands that produce nori primarily for human consumption.
-Some are cheap, though the really high quality sheets can be very expensive.
+Some are cheap, though the really high-quality sheets can be very expensive.
 You will need a clip of some sort to secure the nori sheet.
 You can buy a commercial type or fashion one up yourself.
 Some people fold the sheets before clipping while others just clip it as is.
 Use the suction cup to attach it to your aquarium and you're done.
 You can enjoy the show.

 Formula Two is a good quality algae-based mix for herbivores.
 It has an extra amount of algae in it along with a good mix of seafood, trace minerals, vitamins and more.
 It is available as a flake food, pellet or frozen cube.